 - A full version of Moodle with almost no limitations

 - Always has the latest version, currently Moodle 2.9.1

 - Up to 50 users and 200Mb disk space

 - Unlimited courses, unlimited database size

-- Integrated with BigBlueButton for video-conferencing – free!
+- It is integrated with BigBlueButton for video-conferencing – free!

 - Ability to personalize and customize your Moodle site

 - Available in over 100 languages with multilingual capability

 - Full support enabled for Moodle’s official app – Moodle Mobile.